cvmfs/doc-cvmfs/cpt-details.rst

 as pre-requisite to other file system operations and therefore the most frequently called Fuse callback.
 In order to minimize relatively expensive SQLite queries, CernVM-FS uses a hash table to store negative and positive query results.
-The default size of for this memory cache is determined according to benchmarks with LHC experiment software.
+The default size for this memory cache is determined according to benchmarks with LHC experiment software.

 Additionally, the callback takes care of the catalog TTL.
 If the TTL is